bplaxco/next-task/README.md

 # next-task

-Pick a next task to do

-This is an experiment with pulling together todo lists from multiple sources.
-I expect the project to be a little hacky.
+This project is meant to experiment with pulling together tasks from multiple sources and selecting which one work on next automatically.
+The project is just for fun and for self use so it may be a little hacky in some spots.

-This isn't really aimed at other people using it at this moment, but I'm adding it here for the sake of making it easy for me to clone it on different systems and in case any of the code is useful to someone.
+This will require a prioritized backlog of tasks that each range from 15 minutes to 3 hours.
+The tool will load a block of the top 20 tasks and pick one at random to work on until that block is complete.

+The size of the tasks and randomness is part of the experiment.
+I want to see if small tasks in no particular order can help ensure more projects are worked on in parallel so that a larger project doesn't end up stalling other ones out.

+The reason a chunk of tasks are chosen from a prioritized list is also to make sure that things aren't too random and the important work is still being worked on.

+**Why 20?**

+15m * 20 = 5h which is an average working day sans meetings, ad-hoc requests,
+and other time bound items.
+And if I ever wanted do implement this on paper, I could do it with a d20 die.

+## Status

+Just getting started on it.
+Not battle tested at all yet.

 ## Supported Sources

-### Google: gmail and tasks
+### Google Tasks and Gmail

-This requires a google project set up to generate the `~/.config/next-task/google/credentials.json`, and the project should have read access to tasks and gmail.
+This tool requires a Google project set up to generate the `~/.config/next-task/google/credentials.json` file, and the project should have read access to Google Tasks and Gmail.
 The quickstarts for both of these services should provide enough access.

+## Planned Sources

+### Jira

+A token and JQL statement to select which tasks are in scope will be needed